JramR7/react-admin-dashboard/README.md

 Although the code has been totally refactored, in order to use of functional components, hooks and integrated 100% with react-router, you can still find the original project post here "Building a UI from scratch, based on a design with ReactJS" [here](POST.md) or [here](https://dev.to/llorentegerman/building-a-ui-from-scratch-based-on-a-design-with-reactjs-3l1e).

 ## Install
+set your node version to 16 or lower

 npm install or yarn install

 ## Folder Structure